adarshchavakula/PersonalizationProject/README.md

 ### Conclusion
 The neighborhood-based collaborative filter results in a better RMSE at higher values of k, but does not bring MAE to a competitive level when compared to the baseline model.
 This is somewhat surprising, but demonstrates that this model would not be useful in a production setting.

-On the other hand, the model-based collaborative filter outperforms the baseline at every comparison.
+On the other hand, the model-based collaborative filter outperforms the baseline at almost every comparison.
 Our initial results of this analysis suggest that a model-based collaborative filter will be more effective at predicting user preferences.
 While the model can certainly be improved with a more granular look at the data, we believe this model would be helpful for a draft recommender system.

 While the neighborhood-based CF used a different data structure than the model-based CF, this is due to the nature of the models.
 The comparison to the baseline is a better indicator of model performance than the comparison to each other.